BITNET: Background

+IBM gave BITNET a $2 million grant over three years during the mid-1980s.
+BITNET's eligibility requirements limited exchange with commercial entities, including IBM itself, which made technical assistance and bug fixes difficult.
+This became a particular problem when trying to communicate on heterogeneous networks with graphical workstation vendors such as Silicon Graphics.

 Technical details

-Bitnet, with Remote Spooling Communications Subsystem (RSCS) and the Network Job Entry (NJE) network protocol, was used for the huge IBM internal network known as VNET.
+BITNET, with Remote Spooling Communications Subsystem (RSCS) and the Network Job Entry (NJE) network protocol, was used for the huge IBM internal network known as VNET.
 BITNET links originally ran at 9600 bit/s.
 The BITNET protocols were eventually ported to non-IBM mainframe operating systems, and became particularly widely implemented under VAX/VMS, in addition to DECnet.

 BITNET featured email and LISTSERV software, but predated the World Wide Web, the common use of FTP, and Gopher.
 Gateways for the lists made them available on Usenet.
 BITNET also supported interactive transmission of files and messages to other users.
 A gateway service called TRICKLE enabled users to request files from Internet FTP servers in 64 Kb UUencoded chunks.
 The Interchat Relay Network, popularly known as Bitnet Relay, was the network's instant messaging feature.

 BITNET differed from the Internet in that it was a point-to-point "store and forward" network.
 That is, email messages and files were transmitted in their entirety from one server to the next until reaching their destination.
 From this perspective, BITNET was more like UUCPNET.